Rabid-Snake/Rabid-Snake/README.md

 i have no Dni, i have secret power of clicking hide button and moving on with my day.

-**but i will be laughing at you if:**
+**but i will be laughing at you if you:**
-- antiship okegom fans
+-  are antiship okegom fans
-- longest dni known to mankind
+- have longest dni known to mankind
-- having shit like"[thing] fans KILL YOURSELF!!!" inyour rentry
+- have shit like"[thing] fans KILL YOURSELF!!!" inyour rentry
-- saying "PROSHITTER!!!"
+- are saying "PROSHITTER!!!"
 "FUJOSHIT!!!!!"
 ***
 <p align="center">
 <img src="https://github.com/Rabid-Snake/Rabid-Snake/assets/155862058/1899f950-828d-4dfc-8c0a-853b66384168" />